tamiadev/generator-tamia/Readme.md

 Scaffolds `js` direcotory with base main.js file.
 Also adds JSHint, Uglify and creates/updates Gruntfile.

+### modernizr

+Adds Modernizr to project.
+Also updates Gruntfile.

 ### component

 Creates new JS component.